mikedzikowski/MulitHomeMMAWithDscAndAzurePolicy/README.md

 # MultiHome The Microsoft Monitoring Agetnt With AzurePolicy, Guest Configuration and PowerShell DSC

 Each environment will have a unique set of files for this solution.
+Before deploying the solution please ensure that the Azure Guest Configuration exention is deployed in your environment.

 Follow the steps below to author the configuration: